Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

 \section{Main result}

 The main process of the algorithm is divided into three steps: The first step is to construct the reversibility graph.
 The second step is to find all circuits in the reversibility graph and construct the circuit graph.
-The third step is to list the expressions of all irreversible nodes and ultimately provide the reversibility period and sequence.
-In this article, the ``circuit" is assumed to refer to ``elementary circuit" by default.
+The third step is to list the expressions of all irreversible vertices and ultimately provide the reversibility period and sequence.